Margot Gore: Later career

 Gore still wanted to enter medicine and she studied physics, chemistry and biology in order to enter a course in Osteopathy.
 She was given the gold medal as the best student in 1954 after three years at the British School of Osteopathy.
-She went on to teach at the school and rose to be on the board of the school, and in 1968 she was vice-chairman of the Osteopathic Educational Foundation.
+She went on to teach at the school and rose to be on the board of the school.
+In 1968 she was vice-chairman of the Osteopathic Educational Foundation.
 She is recognised as one of the key people who shaped the school after the war.

 Gore died in Nettlebed in 1993, aged 80.